-An ear infection occurs when bacteria or viruses infect the middle ear, causing pain and discomfort.
-They are common in young children, who should be taken to a doctor.
+An ear infection (pokenga taringa) occurs when bacteria or viruses infect the middle ear, causing pain and discomfort.
+They are common in young children, who should be taken to a doctor. it is also known as middle ear infection or acute otitis media.

 This page refers to middle ear infections.
 For pain and itchiness in your outer ear, see ear infection (outer ear), also known as otitis externa or swimmer's ear.